NetFlow v3 Datasets

 MITM 7723 Man In The Middle is a method that places an attacker between a victim and host with which the victim is trying to communicate, with the aim of intercepting traffic and communications.

-Password 1153323 covers a variety of attacks aimed at retrieving passwords by either brute force or sniffing.
+Password 1153323 Covers a variety of attacks aimed at retrieving passwords by either brute force or sniffing.

 Ransomware 3425 An attack that encrypts the files stored on a host and asks for compensation in exchange for the decryption technique/key.